 Focusing on competition wear specifically, choosing a coat that feels like a second skin is ideal.
 Go for a piece that is lightweight and also breathable so riding performance isn’t hindered.
-Being able to comfortably move while staying cool at the same time is important and this Horseware MK2 Competition Jacket does just that.
+Being able to comfortably move while staying cool at the same time is important and this Horseware Corrib Jacket does just that.

 Shirts and Polos

 Purchasing the right shirts and polos may seem like a daunting task with all the options to choose from but it’s a fairly similar process to choosing breeches.
 Choose a shirt that is comfortable, offers a wide range of movement, yet has sweat wicking properties so you stay cool and comfortable no matter the activity.